 Management and Fees

 Day traders are investors who constantly watch the stock market and buy and sell stocks and bonds in reaction to market upswings and downturns.
-Many small investors end up paying excessive trade fees to buy and sell commodities.
+Many small investors end up paying excessive trade fees to buy and sell securities.
 Moreover, most investors don't have time to track the market.
 Mutual funds are managed by investment professionals who buy and sell securities on the shareholders' behalf.
 Investors pay fees to own the shares, but shift the burden trading to an investment expert.
 Some mutual funds charge loads, which can be a flat rate or percentage of the investment, while many others are no-load mutual funds that only incur small ongoing expenses.